 People build organizations to leverage their collective resources in pursuit of common goals.
-As organizations pursue these goals, they interact with others inside a larger context called society.
+As organizations pursue these goals, they interact with others inside the larger context of society.
 Based on their purpose, organizations can be classified as for-profit, government, or nonprofit.
-At a minimum, for-profits seek to make a profit, governments exist to define the rules and structures of society within which all organizations must operate, and nonprofits (including NGOs-nongovernmental organizations) emerge to fill the gaps when the political will or the profit motive is insufficient to address society's needs.
-Aggregated across society, each of these different organization types represents a powerful mobilization of resources.
-In the United States alone, for example, there are more than 1.5 million "tax-exempt organizations" working to fill needs not met by either government or the private sector.
+At a minimum, for-profits seek to generate revenue, governments exist to define the rules and structures of society within which all organizations must operate,2 and nonprofits (including NGOs-nongovernmental organizations) emerge to fill the gaps when the political will or the profit motive is insufficient to address society's needs.3 Aggregated across society, each of these different types of organizations represents a powerful mobilization of resources.
+In the United States alone, for example, there are over 1.5 million nonprofits filling needs unmet by the government or private sector.
+Together, they contribute an estimated \$1.05 trillion to the economy, equivalent to 5.6 percent of GDP.4

 Within society, therefore, there is a mix of these organizational forms.
 Each performs different roles, but each also depends on the others to provide the complete patchwork of exchange interactions (of products and services, financial and social capital, etc.) that constitute a well-functioning society.
-Whether labeled as corporations, companies, firms, or proprietorships, for example, for-profit businesses interact constantly with government, trade unions, suppliers, NGOs, and other groups in the communities in which they operate, in both positive and negative ways.
+Whether labeled as corporations, companies, firms, or proprietorships, for example, for-profit businesses interact constantly with government, trade unions, suppliers, NGOs, and other groups in the community, in both positive and negative ways.
 Each of these groups, therefore, can claim to have a stake in the operations of the firm.
-Some benefit more, some are involved more directly, and others can be harmed by the firm's actions, but all are connected in some way to what the firm does on a day-to-day basis.
-Definitions of who qualifies as a firm's stakeholder vary (discussed in detail in Part II).
-For now, it is sufficient to note that it includes those individuals and groups that have a stake in the firm's operations.4
+Some benefit more, some are involved more directly, and others can be harmed by the firm's actions, but all are connected in some way to what the firm does day-to-day.
+Definitions of who qualifies as a firm's stakeholder vary (see Chapter 3); for now, it is sufficient to note that it encompasses those individuals and groups that have a stake in the firm's operations.5

 While stakeholders exist symbiotically with companies, the extent to which managers have paid attention to their interests fluctuates.
 Depending on factors such as the level of economic and social progress, the range of stakeholders whose concerns a company seeks to address has shifted-from the earliest view of the corporation as a legal entity that exists at the behest of governments in the 19th century, to a narrower focus on shareholder rights early in the 20th century, to the rise of managerialism by midcentury, and back again in the 1970s and 1980s to a distorted focus on shareholders due to the rise of agency theory.
-Since then, as the expectations of business in society evolve, firms are again adopting a broader stakeholder outlook, extending their perspective to include the communities in which they operate and social issues about which they feel passionate.
-As a result, managers are more likely to recognize the interdependence between the firm and each of these groups, leaving less room to ignore their separate and pressing concerns.
+Since then, as the expectations of business in society evolve, firms are again adopting a broader stakeholder outlook, extending their perspective to include the communities in which they operate and social issues about which they feel most passionate.
+As a result, managers today are more likely to recognize the interdependence between the firm and each of these groups, leaving less room to ignore their separate and pressing concerns.